Demographics of Arunachal Pradesh: Religion

 Out of the 101 recognized tribes, 37 have an animist majority (Nyishi, Adi, Galo, Tagin, Adi, Apatani, Bugun, etc.), 23 have a Christian majority (Wancho, Mossang Tangsa, Bori, Yobin, etc.), 15 have a Hindu majority (Mishmi, Mishing/Miri, Indigenous Assamese people, Nepali, Aka, Longchang Tangsa, etc.), and 17 have a Buddhist majority (Monpa, Khampti, Tawang Monpa, Momba, Singpho, Sherdukpen, Chakma, etc.).
 The remaining 8 tribes do not have a dominant religion (Nocte, Tangsa, Naga, etc.).

+Cutting across all the religions, traditional marriage practices are often strictly within the same tribe; inter-tribe unions between communities are rare, yet on the rise in recent times.